 “For many of us, they [jelly shoes] evoke the carefree and idyllic summer days of childhood,” says Sciacca.
-“Fashion houses are wise to offer pieces that recall pleasant memories and offer a sense of optimism to a post-pandemic world.”
+“Fashion houses are wise to offer pieces that recall pleasant memories and offer a sense of optimism [especially in today’s] world.”

 Others trace the style’s U.S. debut back to the the 1982 World’s Fair in Knoxville, TN, where the shoe was introduced by Brazilian manufacturer Grendene.
 After American businessman Preston Haag Sr. noticed the shiny shoes being sported by many young women in Brazil, he got to work on a deal with Grendene to distribute them in North America, where plastic shoes hadn’t risen to mass popularity; the material was still more commonly associated with utility footwear.
 They started generating greater interest in 1983, when a buyer for Bloomingdale’s saw Haag’s product at a Chicago exhibition and ordered 2,400 pairs of the injection-molded shoes in nine different styles.
 After that spark by the highbrow brand the rest of the fashion world caught on, catalyzing the original ‘80s jelly shoe craze.